MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-job-build-dags-using-azure-openai.md

 ### Step 2: Store Azure OpenAI API Key and Endpoint in Airflow Variables

+We will use the `gpt-4o` model deployment in Azure OpenAI to analyze the whiteboard sketch of the pipeline and convert it into an Apache Airflow DAG.
 To connect to the Azure OpenAI API, store the API key and endpoint as Airflow variables:

 1. Open the **Airflow UI**.
 2. Navigate to **Admin** > **Variables**.